Chargeback fraud: What are chargebacks, and how can businesses prevent them?

 - A case management hub

-- The ability to automate approvals and declines
+- The ability to automate approve and decline decisions

 - Self-service analytics